Materials & Processes

 Copper – Used in applications requiring high electrical and thermal conductivity.
 Grades such as C10100, C11000, and C10200 are machined into busbars, heat exchangers, shielding components, and more.

-Plastics – High-performance plastics like PEEK, HDPE, and polycarbonate are machined for industries such as medical, semiconductor, and food processing, offering lightweight, corrosion-resistant alternatives to metals.
+Metal alternatives: Plastics – High-performance plastics like PEEK, HDPE, and polycarbonate are machined for industries such as medical, semiconductor, and food processing, offering lightweight, corrosion-resistant alternatives to metals.